hellerve/blog/wip/Carp.md

 it.
 Lo and behold, 1 and 10 do equal 11!
 Tamensi movetur!

 This marks the end of my introduction into Carp’s REPL.
-I suggest you play around with it some more on your own if you want.
+I suggest you play around with it some more on your own (if you want).
 It is really quite different, but also quite fun.

 ### The language

-Carp is a Lisp, and as such it doesn’t have a lot of syntax.
+Carp is a Lisp, and, as such, it doesn’t have a lot of syntax.
 So, let’s forget about the parens, and dive right into keywords.
 Just know that semicolons start line comments.
 There is also a [brief language guide](https://github.com/carp-lang/Carp/blob/master/docs/LanguageGuide.md) in